EduardoN/azure-powershell/src/Network/Network/help/Add-AzVirtualNetworkSubnetConfig.md

     Add-AzVirtualNetworkSubnetConfig is then used to add a subnet to the in-memory representation of the virtual network.
 The Set-AzVirtualNetwork command updates the existing virtual network with the new subnet.

-### 2: Add a delegation to a subnet being added to an existing virtual network
+### Example 2: 2: Add a delegation to a subnet being added to an existing virtual network
 ```powershell
 PS C:\> $vnet = Get-AzVirtualNetwork -Name "myVNet" -ResourceGroupName "myResourceGroup"
 PS C:\> $delegation = New-AzDelegation -Name "myDelegation" -ServiceName "Microsoft.Sql/servers"